JuliaLang/julia/doc/src/manual/modules.md

 ```

 Files and file names are mostly unrelated to modules; modules are associated only with module
 expressions.
-One can have multiple files per module, and multiple modules per file, `include`
+One can have multiple files per module, and multiple modules per file. `include`
 behaves as if the contents of the source file were evaluated in its place.
 In this chapter, we use
 short and simplified examples, so we won't use `include`.